 I didn’t know how grainy the shots would turn out.
 I didn’t know the stock wasn’t available in two of the biggest markets in the world.
 And I didn’t know quite how much Ilford have done and continue to do for the analogue community.

-My immediate aim is to shoot as many different types of film as I can, and trying all of Ilford’s offerings is now more important to me than worrying about how much they cost.
+Yes it’s cheap, but my immediate aim is to shoot as many different types of film as I can, and trying all of Ilford’s offerings is now more important to me than worrying about how much they cost.

 There are a few situations I’d recommend Ilford Pan 400 to you.
 First is if you like that grain, and the second is that you want an inexpensive film to play around with.